JacklyChen/JCrash/README.md

 When an app crashes, there are usually objects and strings in memory that are being referenced by the stack, registers, or even exception messages.
-When enabled, KSCrash will introspect these memory regions and store their contents in the crash report.
+When enabled, JCrash will introspect these memory regions and store their contents in the crash report.

-You can also specify a list of classes that should not be introspected by setting the **doNotIntrospectClasses** property in KSCrash.
+You can also specify a list of classes that should not be introspected by setting the **doNotIntrospectClasses** property in JCrash.

 #### Custom crash handling code (onCrash in KSCrash.h)